-4.6 The student will investigate and understand how weather conditions and phenomena occur and can be predicted.
-Key concepts include
+4.4 The student will investigate and understand that weather conditions and phenomena occur and can be predicted.
+Key ideas include

-weather phenomena;

-weather measurements and meteorological tools; and

-use of weather measurements and weather phenomena to make weather predictions.
+weather measurements create a record that can be used to make weather predictions; and

-Earth Patterns, Cycles, and Change
+common and extreme weather events impact ecosystems.

-4.7 The student will investigate and understand the organization of the solar system.
-Keyconcepts include
+4.5 The student will investigate and understand that the planets have characteristics and a specific place in the solar system.
+Key ideas include

+planets revolve on their axes and rotate around the Sun;

-the planets in the solar system;
+planets have characteristics and a specific order in the solar system; and

-the order of the planets in the solar system; and
+the sizes of the Sun and planets can be compared to one another.

-the relative sizes of the planets.8 The student will investigate and understand that there are relationships among Earth, the moon, and the sun.
-Key relationships concepts include
+4.6 The student will investigate and understand that there are relationships among Earth, the Moon, and the Sun.
+Key relationships include

 a) the motions of Earth, the Moon, and the Sun;